+The difference between Antarctic and Antarctica stem from the fact that Antarctica is a continent within Antarctic region.
 Treating earth as round, the top and bottom of the earth are regarded as the North Pole and the South Pole.
-While the two look same at a simple glance, there is a great difference between the two.
-While there is no landmass at North Pole with Arctic being an oceanic basin underneath a thin layer of ice, South Pole has a land mass which we call as Antarctica, the second smallest continent of the world, smallest being Australia.
+While the two look the same at a simple glance, there is a great difference between the two.
+While there is no landmass at North Pole with Arctic being an oceanic basin underneath a thin layer of ice, South Pole has a land mass which we call as Antarctica, the second smallest continent of the world, the smallest being Australia.
 There is another word called Antarctic that confuses many as they think that both refer to one and the same in the world.
 However, the truth is somewhat different, and this article attempts to highlight the differences between Antarctic and Antarctica.

 What is the difference between Antarctic and Antarctica?

-• Antarctica is a landmass buried under an ice sheet 1 mile thick while Antarctic region also contains floating ice sheet on ocean
+• Antarctica is a landmass buried under an ice sheet 1 mile thick.

 • Antarctica is the world’s 2nd smallest continent lying in Antarctic region in the South Pole.

 • Antarctic convergence encircles Antarctic as well as Antarctica.

 • Antarctic region including Antarctica has some species of animals that can bear the cold temperature such as seals, penguins, blue whales, orcas, etc.

 • The cold climate does not allow a large number of plants to grow in Antarctic and Antarctica.

 • Only mosses, liverworts, and two species of flowering plants can be seen.